Friday 24th - Monday 27th August 2018

 Three days of cycling in Shropshire and the Welsh border country, staying in a Georgian mansion house

-The late May bank holiday sees a return to an old Bicycle Beano favourite: the Grange, a Grade II-listed Georgian mansion on the edge of the small Shropshire market town of Ellesmere.*
+The August bank holiday sees a return to an old Bicycle Beano favourite: the Grange, a Grade II-listed Georgian mansion on the edge of the small Shropshire market town of Ellesmere.*

 The area is scattered with 'Meres' - lakes left behind by retreating Ice Age glaciers, now rich with wildlife.
-We spend a long weekend exploring the canals, meres, and timeless pastures of north Shropshire in England and across the border into Wales.
-This is a perfect area for cycling on a bank holiday – hardly any traffic and the only tourists we see are on narrowboats.
+We spend three days exploring the canals, meres, and timeless pastures of north Shropshire in England and across the border into Wales.
+This is a perfect area for cycling on a bank holiday – there's very little traffic and the only tourists we see are on narrowboats.

-At the end of every ride we return to the Grange where we can relax before dinner in its expansive lounges, play a game of croquet on the lawn, or maybe go for a wander in the wildflower meadow before dinner in the oak-panelled dining room.
+At the end of every ride we return to the Grange where we can relax in its expansive lounges, play a game of croquet on the lawn, or maybe go for a wander in the wildflower meadow, before dinner in the oak-panelled dining room.
 Many of the vegetables in our meals come from the house's own walled garden and greenhouses.

-Accommodation is in twin, double and single en-suite bedrooms, plus two singles not en-suite.
-The Grange is licensed to sell wine, and usually gets in a barrel of local real ale specially for us.
+Accommodation is in twin, double and single bedrooms, most with ensuite or private bathrooms.
+The Grange is licensed to sell wine and beer, and usually has a barrel of locally-brewed real ale in for us to try.

 The Beano begins with dinner on the Friday evening.
 We go for day rides on Saturday, Sunday and Monday, finishing with more tea and cake (of course!) back at the Grange on Monday afternoon before we head for home.

 *Ellesmere is not to be confused with Ellesmere Port, a totally different place some 30 miles away, famous for its car factory, oil refinery and outlet shopping mall.
 We don't go there.

 £520 per person